skopylov58/simple-jdbc-connection-pool/README.md

         } catch (SQLException e) {
             //handle exceptions here
         }
-        //connection will be closed and returned to the pool after curly brace above
+        //connection will be returned to the pool after curly brace above
         //...
         pool.stop();